li9com/learn-docker/lab06-using-environment-variables/README.md

 information_schema
 ```

-Note! you should be able to access the mariadb service using dbuser
+Note!
+You should be able to access the mariadb service using dbuser.